 - 1. Connect the yellow RLYDRV wire from the power supply to the RLYDRV eyelet on the right side of the power amplifier PCB.
 Insert it from the solder side, and solder it on the component side. - 2.
 Connect the following wires to the amplifier module.
 Insert from the solder side and solder on the component side.
-You may shorten the wires before installation, but leave them long enough that you access the bottom of the PCB for later assembly or troubleshooting steps. - a.
-INGND wire from C11 to the INGND terminal. - b.
-RIGHTIN wire to the RIGHTIN terminal. - c.
-LEFTIN wire to the LEFTIN terminal. - 3.
-Connect the LEFTOUT wire to a length that comfortably reaches the LEFTOUT eyelet of the amplifier PCB to allow easy access for service.
+You may shorten the wires before installation, but leave them long enough that you can access the bottom of the PCB for later assembly or troubleshooting steps. - a.
+INGND wire from the left channel RCA ground to the INGND PCB terminal. - b.
+RIGHTIN wire to the RIGHTIN PCB terminal.
+Leave the old unlabeled ground wire twisted around the RIGHTIN wire, but note that it is there as a shield, and its end will not be connected.
+Of course, the RIGHTIN wire must be soldered into the RIGHTIN PCB terminal. - c.
+LEFTIN wire to the LEFTIN PCB terminal.

+- 3. Connect the LEFTOUT wire to a length that comfortably reaches the LEFTOUT eyelet of the amplifier PCB to allow easy access for service.
 Insert the wire from the solder side and solder on the component side - 4.
-Connect the RIGHTOUT wire to a length that comfortably reaches the RIGHTOUT eyelet of the amplifier PCB to allos easy access for service.
+Connect the RIGHTOUT wire to a length that comfortably reaches the RIGHTOUT eyelet of the amplifier PCB to allow easy access for service.
 Insert the wire from the solder side and solder on the component side - 5.
 Solder the following wires from the bonded pairs to C7L and C7R: - a.
-Connect the Green wire from the C7LNEG eyelet on the board to the negative terminal of C7L.
-C7L is near the transformer. - b.
-Connect the Yellow wire from the C7LPOS eyelet on the board to the positive (RED) terminal of C7L.
-C7L is near the transformer

-- c.
-Connect the Brown wire from the C7RNEG eyelet on the board to the negative terminal of C7R.
-C7R is near the front panel. - d.
-Connect the White wire from the C7RPOS eyelet on the board to the positive terminal of C7R.
-C7R is near the front panel. - 6.
+Connect the Green wire from the C7LNEG eyelet on the board to the negative terminal of C7L. - b.
+Connect the Yellow wire from the C7LPOS eyelet on the board to the positive (RED) terminal of C7L. - c.
+Connect the Brown wire from the C7RNEG eyelet on the board to the negative terminal of C7R. - d.
+Connect the White wire from the C7RPOS eyelet on the board to the positive terminal of C7R. - 6.
 Do a trial fitting into the chassis without the screws.
 Take this time to push various wires out of the way to clear the way for the amplifier module.
 Once you see that there's a clear path to installing the amplifier module, proceed to the next step. - 7.
 Use the spare thermal compound reserved previously to "butter" the bottom edge of the heatsink with a thin film of thermal compound.
 This will help transfer heat to the chassis, and lets the amplifier idle about 2 degrees C cooler. - 8.
 Insert the 6-32x3/8" sems screws (have built-in lockwashers) thru the bottom of the chassis and tighten them up to hold the heatsink in place. - 9.
 Connect the RED/BLACK power wires from the amp PCB to C9: - a.
 RED wire from VCC to the positive terminal of C9. - b.
 BLACK wire from PGND to the negative terminal of C9. - 10.
 Inspect your work: - a.
 Make sure there are no pinched wires. - b.
 Form the wires to satisfy your sense of neatness. - c.
-All of the label eyelets around the border of the PCB should have a wire installed.
+All of the labeled eyelets around the border of the amplifier PCB should have a wire installed.